maame-deveer/existingdev/_posts/2024-03-11-getting-started-with-rust.md

 rustup self uninstall
 ```

-<div align="justify">The rust installation also comes with a copy of its documentation you can access locally using the following command:</div>
+<div align="justify">The rust installation also comes with a copy of its documentation and  you can access it locally using the following command:</div>

 ```
 rustup doc